bio-tools/biotoolsDocs/curators_guide.rst

 **Manually verified guidelines**

-- keep it short and intuitive
+- **1.** **SHOUD** be short and intuitive

 .. tip::
+   - collections may be created for for any arbitrary purpose
    - `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ allows tool relationships to be defined, but these are not yet supported in bio.tools.
 In the meantime, collections may be used to group together related entries.
-   - collections may be created for for any arbitrary purpose

 Function